Serena Williams Baby Name: What Did Tennis Star Name Her Baby Girl, And Where Can You See Pictures?

 — Star 99.7 (@Star_997) September 1, 2017

 For now, it appears that Serena Williams isn’t ready to share her baby’s name with media outlets.
-Bustle reached out to her representative for a comment, but has not yet gotten a response in the hours sine the little girl was born.
+Bustle reached out to her representative for a comment, but has not yet received a response in the hours since the little girl was born.
 You can also stay tuned here, with updates of whenever the baby’s name or first pictures first hit the internet.

 [Featured Image by Dimitrios Kambouris/Getty Images]